philipphoehn/flopyarcade/README.md

 Given [TensorFlow](https://www.tensorflow.org/)'s current compatibility, this project works with [Python 3](https://www.python.org/), tested up to version 3.7.
 The installation is a 2-step procedure:

 1) To install all dependencies, create a directory and clone the master branch into it.
-The package manager [pip](https://pip.pypa.io/en/stable/) will then install the required dependencies:
+The package manager [pip](https://pip.pypa.io/en/stable/) can then install them:

 ```bash
 git clone -b master https://github.com/philipphoehn/FloPyArcade.git .